imogenkinsman/jademcgough.github.io/about.md

 ---

 **Jade McGough** <br />
-An update New Yorker who moved to San Francisco to do more coding.
+An upstate New Yorker who moved to San Francisco to do more coding.

 I :heart: Ruby.